alexholmes/hdfs-file-slurper/README.md

  sense for your data.
 For example if you are moving log files into HDFS, then you may want to extract the date/time from the filename and write all files for a given day into a separate directory.
 *  If your files are small in size then you may want to consider aggregating them together.
 HDFS and MapReduce don't work well with large numbers of small files.
+This utility doesn't currently support such aggregation.
 * Subdirectories and their contents aren't currently supported
-* Source, complete and destination paths must all be in HDFS URI form, with a scheme.
+* All paths must all be in HDFS URI form, with a scheme.
 For example /tmp on the local filesystem would be `file:/tmp`, and /app in HDFS would be `hdfs:/app` (assuming you wanted to use the default NameNode and port settings defined in `core-site.xml` - if you didn't the URI can contain the hostname and port of a different Hadoop cluster).